 Individuals who rely on others for their financial responsibilities: This may be individuals who rely on other people to tackle their money issues with little return.

-Psychotherapy can be beneficial for individuals experiencing Peter Pan Syndrome or any anxieties surrounding adult responsibilities.
+Psychotherapy can be beneficial for individuals experiencing anxieties surrounding adult responsibilities and getting older.
 A professional therapist or counsellor can work with their client to uncover the root cause of their resistance to adult responsibility within a safe and confidential space.
 They can also help draw up a treatment plan to ease their client into adulthood and its expectations.

 Family therapy or couples counselling may also be beneficial to those experiencing Peter Pan Syndrome.
 As the individual’s condition can often negatively affect the people around them, discussing these issues with a mental health professional may help promote understanding.
 A therapist or counsellor can also work with the family to promote more balanced relationships.